Beqir Balluku

-Beqir Balluku (14 February 1917 – 5 November 1975) was an Albanian politician, military leader, and Minister of Defense of Albania.
+Beqir Ali Balluku (14 February 1917 – 5 November 1975) was an Albanian politician, military leader, and Minister of Defense of Albania.
 Balluku assisted Enver Hoxha in carrying out the 1956 purge within the Party of Labour.
 However, in 1974, Balluku himself, along with a group of other government members was accused by Hoxha of an attempted coup d'état against the People's Republic of Albania.
 He was executed the next year.